 - Bind off.

 - Weave in ends.

-Eyelash yarn is not all that warm, even though it is bulky, so you could also try this project working with the eyelash yarn and another yarn held together.
-You'll want bigger needles for that -- maybe around a 15 US, or 10 mm -- which will make the project go even faster.
-My Fizzy, Fuzzy Scarf is a version of this idea, worked with a novelty yarn that's not quite as lush or thick, and in ribbing instead of Stockinette.
+Even though it is bulky, eyelash yarn is not all that warm.
+To add a little coziness, you could try knitting this project with the eyelash yarn and another yarn held together.
+You'll want bigger needles for that—around a 15 U.S., or 10 mm—and that will make the project go even faster.

-Alternatively, you could pick out two colors of yarn, knit half of the scarf in one color and half in the other.
+This is a fun project to play with color as well.
+For instance, you could pick out two colors of yarn, knit half of the scarf in one color and the second half in the other color.
 You could also work stripes, but this kind of yarn is not the easiest for weaving in ends, so color blocking is probably a better idea.